Alexis M.,

 The bottom line

 Risk assessments are supposed to help you sleep better at night.
-They are supposed to give you confidence that you understand your exposures, you are making smart decisions, and you won't be blindsided.
+They should give you confidence that you understand your exposures, you're making smart decisions, and you won't be blindsided.

 If your risk assessment process doesn't do that... it's time to change your approach.

 Start with a clear purpose.
-Be honest about what you know and don’t know.
-Communicate in ways people can grasp.
+Be honest about what you know and don't know.
+Communicate in ways people can understand.
 And keep it current.

-Do that, and you’ll be way ahead of most organizations.
+Do that, and you'll be far ahead of most organizations.
 Your risk assessment will become a tool that actually works—not just another compliance burden.

-Because at the end of the day, it’s not about generating reports.
-It’s about protecting your organization’s ability to do what it's supposed to do.
-That’s worth getting right.
+Because at the end of the day, this isn't about generating reports.
+It's about protecting your organization's ability to do what it's supposed to do.
+That's worth doing right.